Accelerate Your Career!

 - a brief cover letter indicating their potential area(s) of research.

 A minimum GPA of 3.0 is required to be considered for this program.
-Applications will be reviewed by the Undergraduate Studies Committee of the ChBE Department.
+Applications will be reviewed by the ChBE Undergraduate Studies Committee.
 Students accepted into the program by this committee will also be reviewed by the ISR Education Program Committee prior to final acceptance into the program.

 Students accepted into the undergraduate program will be advised to pursue research during their seventh semester and their senior year on a topic suitable for MSSE thesis research.

-In the second step, ChBE students accepted into the undergraduate program must apply to the ISR MSSE graduate program by March 1 of their eighth semester and follow the admissions procedures of all other MSSE program applicants (note that GRE scores are not required for University of Maryland, College Park applicants).
+In the second step, ChBE students accepted into the undergraduate program must apply to the ISR MSSE graduate program by March 1 of their eighth semester and follow the admissions procedures of all other MSSE program applicants (Note: GRE scores are not required for UMD College Park applicants).
 For complete information, visit the MSSE program's Admission page.

 Advising procedures for students in the combined CHBE BS/MSSE Program